Animal Services Legislative Activity

 - Rock Island

 - West Chicago

 - York Township

-Click here for a copy of The Problem With Commercial Breeding and Puppy Mills information packet.
+Click here for a copy of The Problem With Commercial Breeding and Pet Stores information packet.

 Click here to view an example of a Model Humane Ordinance courtesy of HSUS.

 To learn more about why commercial breeding is bad and how to be an informed consumer, visit:

 Legislators from DuPage County, Will County, HSUS, The Puppy Mill Project, and local Animal Welfare Organizations Gather on December 22, 2017 at Naperville Area Humane Society in support of humane pet store ordinance.